afragen/plugin-dependencies-tab/README.md

 A label designating a 'Required Plugin' is inserted as is data noting which plugins require the dependency.
 4. Displays an admin notice with link to **Plugins > Add New > Dependencies** if not all plugin dependencies have been installed.
 5. Ensures that plugins with unmet dependencies cannot be activated.
-6. If the requiring plugin is not active, an installed dependency may be deactivated or deleted.
+6. Plugin dependencies can be deactivated or deleted if the requiring plugin is not active.

 Some of the messaging is too difficult to display without directly modifying core.